hotglue enables you to offer native, user-facing SaaS integrations to your customers in minutes without sacrificing control over the data.

 Read more about how extraction is handled in the hotglue platform here.

-All data from your configured Singer taps is moved to Python processing and consumption by your application.
+All data from your configured connectors is moved to Python processing and consumption by your application.
 Data never leaves your cloud environment, so your data is safe every step of the way.

 hotglue enables developers to leverage the Python ecosystem to compose transformation scripts.
 Built with developers in mind, hotglue combines the power of Python modules like Pandas and Dask with the power of AWS, all in a simple always-ready workspace powered by JupyterLab.